xdrop/cartel/docs/README.md

     retries: 10
     # The command to execute as the probe.
 Exit code zero is considered healthy.
     command: ["bash", "-c", "exit 0"]
+    # Alternatively execute a command in a shell instead of a command array
+    shell: exit 0
     # The working directory where the command is performed from.
     working_dir: ./my_service
 ```